ivan-markov-666/beelms/be/README.md

 - an `active` article with slug `getting-started` with BG and EN versions;
 - an `active` article with slug `faq` with a BG version;
-- an `active` article with slug `qa4free-overview` with BG and EN versions (high-level overview of the QA4Free platform).
+- an `active` article with slug `platform-overview` with BG and EN versions (high-level overview of the platform).

 The seed script is idempotent and can be safely executed multiple times.